 To qualify as an early childhood education or primary teacher it usually takes three years’ full-time study.
 To qualify as a secondary teacher it usually takes four years full-time study.
 Study is usually expected to be completed within six years.

 A Graduate Diploma of Teaching, Postgraduate Diploma in Teaching and Learning and a Master of Teaching and Learning are programmes that are between one and two years of study and are for people who already have completed an undergraduate degree.

 Check out the tertiary providers’ websites for more information about the qualifications on offer or use our Study Options search tool to check out what options are available.

 The TeachNZ team is here to help you with the information and support you need to make your decision.
-If there’s a question that a tertiary provider can't help you with, you can email us at firstname.lastname@example.org or call us during business hours on 0800 165 225.
+You can email us at firstname.lastname@example.org or call us during business hours on 0800 165 225.